discoveryworks/readme-dot-lint/README.md

 ---

-### Proposed process
+### Process

-1. submit PRs to any repos which we think would benefit and start a conversation with the authors
+1. Submit PRs to any repos which we think would benefit and start a conversation with the authors
+2. add the PR to the [list of README's which have been linted](#linted-readmes)
-2. ...one day, maybe try upgrade this into an actual automated linter.
+3. ...one day, maybe try upgrade this into an actual automated linter.
 For now, humans do the work.

 ## Badges